ReDeiPirati/intro-to-pytorch/README.md

 #### Abstract

-[PyTorch](http://pytorch.org/) is an amazing [framework](https://en.wikipedia.org/wiki/Software_framework) which allows data scientist and AI practitioners to create amazing stuff.
-[Karpathy tweeted that this is the framework of 2017](https://twitter.com/karpathy/status/829518533772054529), [AI researchers are embracing its](https://www.oreilly.com/ideas/why-ai-and-machine-learning-researchers-are-beginning-to-embrace-pytorch) thanks to the high level of flexibility that the framework provide, moreover it’s pythonic!
+[PyTorch](http://pytorch.org/) is an amazing [framework](https://en.wikipedia.org/wiki/Software_framework) which allows data scientists and AI practitioners to create amazing stuff.
+[Karpathy tweeted that this is the framework of 2017](https://twitter.com/karpathy/status/829518533772054529), [AI researchers are embracing it](https://www.oreilly.com/ideas/why-ai-and-machine-learning-researchers-are-beginning-to-embrace-pytorch) thanks to the high level of flexibility that the framework provide, moreover it’s pythonic!

 ## Introduction

 This introduction want to explore the magic behind PyTorch, with the strengths and weakness that the framework provide.
 Before we start, you should know that the Pytorch [documentation](http://pytorch.org/docs/master/) and [tutorials](http://pytorch.org/tutorials/) are stored separately.
 Also sometimes they may don’t meet each other, because of fast development and version changes.
-So fill free to investigate [source code](https://github.com/pytorch/pytorch).
+So feel free to investigate [source code](https://github.com/pytorch/pytorch).
 It’s very clear and straightforward.
-And it’s better to mention that there are exist awesome [PyTorch forums](https://discuss.pytorch.org/), where you may ask any appropriate question, and you will get an answer relatively fast.
+It’s good to mention that there are exist awesome [PyTorch forums](https://discuss.pytorch.org/), where you may ask any appropriate question, and you will get an answer relatively fast.
 This place seems to be even more popular than StackOverflow for the PyTorch users.

 **Table of Contents**: